Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Religions/Say'ye'ys_Cult.md

 The cult worships the dragon as patron of art and the hidden truths, and is overall more invested in magic and esoteric side of the faith from the regular religion.

-The cult has minor representation in most bigger cities on **Seiteh**, particularly ones found underground.
+The cult has minor representation in most bigger cities on [Seiteh](/Loreum/Topics/Geography/Seiteh.md), particularly ones found underground.

 ---
 ✥